 Other writers overextend into descriptives.
 Perhaps they’ll write a three-page segue through the history of the seventies by way of locating the reader in time, or scribe a field guide to their new galaxy instead of touring the worlds via characters.
 I help these writers streamline location for plot’s sake.

 When I say, “She’s in a room” what do you see in your mind?
 Four walls and a doorway, maybe a window or three?
 Whatever you envision is cool with me.
 I don’t need to tell you all this:

 In the living room, which was about 20 feet by 12 feet, longer than it was wide, she pulled the yellow velvet curtains open.
 The orange and green shag run mismatched the golden morning so much so that June felt she would faint or vomit from the color clash.
 The time was 8:18 a.m. yet the sun already shone bright white.
 The mist yet hung in the air and sounds of rush-hour traffic screamed by in the outer realms heard through the leaky windows.

-It might be a matter of taste (fans of uber-verbose Tolkien abound) but the above just feels like too much information for me.
+It might be a matter of taste, but the above just feels like too much information for me.
 We don’t need the dimensions of the room or the precise minute on the clock.
 Why does the color of the curtains matter?
 Don’t be a control freak about the scene specifics.
 All of the detail obfuscates the point of what’s going on:

 It’s morning in the living room and June is ill.

 This simple reportage gets the job done, even if it takes away the layered nuance.
 In general, stories move along more meaningfully when the characters are telling it, not the setting or other minor descriptors.